shancarter/ucb-dataviz-fall-2013/classes/maps-intro/index.md

   - Color should be used primarily for communicating information.
 When you use color for anything other than encoding data or as a category label, its use gets confusing.
 If you use Purple text in the headline just as decoration, then when you use color to indicate something meaningful in another part of your graphic people will be confused.
 They will have to stop and think "is this decorative or does this color mean something".
 Basically, it should always mean something.

   - Choose any font you want, as long as it's not Times New Roman.
 It just screams out that you didn't take the time to style your page (because you probably didn't).
 In general, Arial, Georgia and Verdana are very popular.
 For now, the rule should be, "Don't make anything that you've never seen on another web site before."
 That means no hot-pink comic sans, etc etc. Text should be black, background colors should be white.
-If you want to peruse the day's graphics that went into the NYT in print (so you can see their design decisions), check out this site: https://www.nytsyn.com/images/graphics/
+If you want to peruse the day's graphics that went into the NYT in print (so you can see their design decisions), check out [this site](https://www.nytsyn.com/images/graphics/)

   - Always label your axis.
 Rarely can you get away with having numbers on a chart without any units (the difference between "9" and "9 strikeouts" or "9 strikeouts per game").
 Tell people what your numbers represent.
 Sometimes you can get away with it if it's super clear from your headline, but mostly it's a good habit to get into.